anonutopia/anonutopians/anote.md

 - [ ] publish on dexes (puzzle, pancake, uniswap, curve)
 - [ ] new aint minting contract
 - [ ] ATH notifications in the group
-- [ ] stake AINT for health - additional
 - [ ] protect API
 - [ ] new anote-exchange
 - [ ] countries logging